 Eagle Marsh becomes more wonderful every year.
 Be sure to visit this unique preserve.

 Watershed separation: In 2010 scientists became aware that Asian carp, a problematic alien fish that had invaded the Wabash River, could reach the Great Lakes during a major flood event at Eagle Marsh because the preserve is on a continental divide.
-Since then, federal and state agencies have become concerned that a number of invasive species might cross either way between the Mississippi River and Great Lakes watersheds in such a flood.
-To prevent this, they have made plans to expand an existing berm of the Graham-McCulloch Ditch that runs through Eagle Marsh.
-LRWP is cooperating with this project, which will affect about 35-60 acres of preserve habitat.
-(This loss will be mitigated with wetland acres elsewhere.)
+Later, federal and state agencies became concerned that a number of invasive aquatic species might cross either way between the Mississippi River and Great Lakes watersheds in such a flood.
+To prevent this, during 2014 and 2015 they expanded an existing berm of the Graham-McCulloch Ditch that runs through Eagle Marsh and made other changes to the hydrology of the preserve.
 Visit our Updates page for more information.